 A thick-skin nose job has become less painful and can be handled through prescribed pain medication.
 The recovery process is similar to other rhinoplasty procedures, with patients usually able to resume work after two weeks and removal of any stent within the first week.

 Because there is less subcutaneous fat in thin-skinned patients, there is typically less swelling compared to thick-skinned patients.
 Most patients begin to see their results within two months and full results within one year.
-Sometimes, minor adjustments are made with dermal filler after a complete healing process.
+Sometimes, minor adjustments are made with dermal filler after a complete healing process

 Can My Skin Be Too Thick or Not Thick Enough for Nose Surgery?